pghatani0811/Data-Science-Project-2/README.md

 To predict claim costs, I tested three models: Linear Regression, Random Forest, and Gradient Boosting.
 After tuning, Gradient Boosting performed the best, with an RMSE of $1,884.82.

 The final recommendation is to use the model to rank claims by predicted cost and send the top 5% to experienced adjusters for early review.
-The 5% should be tested before the model is fully used.
+In the held-out test set, the top 5% captured all 6 claims above $40,000.
+Because there were only 6 such claims, further validation on additional data is needed before full deployment.

 The project follows a simple data science process: